BannanaDJoe/golem-node/README.md

 - I liked the convenience of the Makefile of [golem-node](https://github.com/alexandre-abrioux/golem-node) as well as their healthchecks but I also wanted the scalability introduced by [scaleable-golem-provider](https://github.com/cryptobench/scaleable-golem-provider)
 - I like the idea of using preset files instead of a manual `golemsp settings` run from [scaleable-golem-provider](https://github.com/cryptobench/scaleable-golem-provider), but I wanted to leverable settings via environment variables
 - I wanted the ability to test pre-release versions
+-ADDED: Automated Price Increse for New Docker Container
 - aiming to add more features in the future

 Caveats?